Dasuya: Geography

 Dasuya is located in Hoshiarpur district of Punjab state in India. at 31.82°N 75.66°E. It has an average elevation of 239 m from sea level.

 Of the major neighbouring population centres, Hoshiarpur lies at a distance of 48 km for Dasuya; Mukerian is 14 km away; Jalandhar is 56 km; Gurdaspur, 40 km; Amritsar, 90 km; and Pathankot is 56 km distant.

+Demographics

+The table below shows the population of different religious groups in Dasuya city, as of 2011 census.

 Transport

-The town has a railway station and various road links.
-It is located on National Highway 1A, which connects Jammu and Kashmir to the rest of India, and state highways connect it with the city of Hoshiarpur as well as Talwara and Hajipur.
-Other connecting roads link Dasuya with Amritsar, Daulatpur, and Kapurthala.